actfong/k8s-workshop/Part-2-PODS.md

 kubectl describe pod {name-of-pod}
 ```

-Once you look into the pod with `describe`, you should see the values provided under the "spec" sections (port and image).
+Once you look into the pod with `describe`, you should see the values provided with your manifest, such as `Name`, `Labels` and the specification for your `Containers`.

 Could you pay special attention to the value in `Controllers`?
 We will come back to this in the next section.